IaaS Cloud Flexibility

 Examples of iaas cloud flexibility in action

-Example 1: Scaling for E-Commerce
+Example 1: Scaling for E-commerce

-Example 2: Disaster Recovery for Financial Services
+Example 2: Disaster Recovery for Healthcare

 Faqs about iaas cloud flexibility